eudoxia0/eudoxia0.github.io/article/_drafts/i-wish-people-were-more-public.md

 # Your Flashcards

-- intro:
-  - lots of people use flashcards
-  - their decks are private by default
-  - some people will export a deck, and share it eg on ankiweb
-    - e.g. gwern's deck
-  - but this is a frozen snapshot of time
-- hashcards:
-  - one reason i built hashcards is that, by treating the flashcard collection as a tree of Markdown files, it allows people to put it on Git, and, as a next step, put it on GitHub
-  - my own flashcards collection is public
-  - i wish more people's collections were public
-    - not to copy what they have
-      - this is useless
+Lots of people use [spaced repetition][sr], but most everyone's flashcard collections are private.
+They exist inside a database inside an app like [Anki][anki] or [Mochi][mochi].
+You can export decks, but that's not a living artifact but a dead snapshot, frozen in time.

+One reason I built [hashcards][hc]: by using a Git repo of Markdown files as the flashcard database, you can trivially publish your deck to GitHub.
+[My own flashcard collection][fc] is public.
+I hope that more people use hashcards and put their decks up on GitHub.

+The point is not that you can clone their repos (which is close to
-      - you need to write youir own
-    - but because i'm curious what they find interesing
-      - not really the broad strokes (we all want to learn thermo and econ and quantum chemistry and so on and on and on) but the minutiae. why did you make a flashcard of this Bible passage? why does it resonate with you?
+useless: you have to write your own flashcards) but because I'm curious what people are learning.
+Not the broad strokes, since we all want to learn thermo and econ and quantum chemistry and the military history of the Song dynasty and so on, but the minutiae.
+Why did you make a flashcard out of this Bible passage?
+Why does it resonate with you?

 # Your Dotfiles